Grumman AF Guardian: Operational history

 An AF-2S in the colors of VS-25 pictured while owned by Aero Union Corporation, circa 1978/79.

 Redesignated as AF-2W (TB3F-1S) and AF-2S (TB3F-2S), the Guardian entered fleet service on 27 September 1950 with three aircraft delivered to VS-24, with full service introduction shortly after with VS-25.
 A total of 193 AF-2S Guardians were built.
 In 1952, the AF-3S (hunter) was introduced, fitting a magnetic anomaly detector (MAD) for the detection of submerged submarines; 40 of this variant were built.
 The last Guardian was delivered to the Navy in March 1953, with a total of 389 built.

 The Guardian saw service in the maritime patrol role during the Korean War, however it proved unpopular with pilots, being underpowered and heavy on the controls; the aircraft suffered from a severely high accident rate.
-Shortly after the end of the war, it began to be replaced by the Grumman S2F Tracker, the U.S. Navy first purpose-built ASW airplane to combine the hunter and killer roles in a single airframe.
+Shortly after the end of the war, it began to be replaced by the Grumman S2F Tracker, the U.S. Navy's first purpose-built ASW airplane to combine the hunter and killer roles in a single airframe.
 The last AF retired from active service on 31 August 1955, but it remained in service with the US Naval Air Reserve until 1957.